SwannSG/reactNotes/basicReactJS.md

 The library is split into two broad modules *React* and *ReactDOM*.

 ReactJS works with a shadow DOM to avoid frequent interaction with the real DOM.
-When actual DOM updates are to take place, React computes the difference between the shadow real DOM, and just applies the differences.
+When actual DOM updates are to take place, React computes the difference between the shadow DOM and real DOM, and just applies the differences.

 Acual DOM updates, which show up on the screen, use the *ReactDOM.render* method.